plainblack/ChiselChat/README.md

 Now you're ready to run the test server:

 cd bin/server
-./server.pl
+plackup server.psgi --port=3000

-Connect your browser to http://0.0.0.0:3000 and you can start using the chat as is.
+Connect your browser to http://0:3000 and you can start using the chat as is.

 COMPILING CHISELCHAT